k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 If Docker has not already been installed on your machine, follow the [Docker installation guide](https://docs.docker.com/engine/install/) from Docker's official documentation.

 The easiest and recommended way to get Docker Compose is to install Docker Desktop.
-Docker Desktop includes Docker Compose, Docker Engine, and Docker CLI, which are prerequisites for Compose.
+Docker Desktop includes Docker Compose, Docker Engine and Docker CLI, that are all prerequisites for Compose.
 See https://docs.docker.com/compose/install/ for more information.

 ### **Step 2** – Obtain the K2view Fabric Docker Compose Runtime Blueprint